kumu/docs/faq/how-to-add-background-image.md

 You can replace the `image-url` with a link to any image online.
 To get an image URL from any image you see online, you can right-click the image and select "Copy Image Address".

 <p class="alert alert-warning">
-Some images won't be displayed in Kumu, because they are using an insecure connection (the link starts with `http` instead of `https`), or because they are traveling through a proxy server.<br><br>If your image isn't displaying in Kumu, save the file to your computer, and follow the steps below to upload the image directly to your Kumu project.
+Some images won't be displayed in Kumu, because they are using an insecure connection (the link starts with <code>http</code> instead of <code>https</code>), or because they are traveling through a proxy server.<br><br>If your image isn't displaying in Kumu, save the file to your computer, and follow the steps below to upload the image directly to your Kumu project.
 </p>

 You can use the [Basic Editor](/overview/view-editors.md#basic-editor) to upload an image from your computer to your Kumu project.
 Follow these steps: